Crunchyman-ralph/shopify-app-node-monorepo-express-vite/README.md

 - axe/common: contains cool utils that you can use anywhere in your app
 - _shopify network (coming soon)_ [Will contain all the graphql queries and mutations to interact with the shopify api]

+## How to setup local dev environment
+- Install dependencies: `yarn install`
+- Create file `.env` with the following variables:
+  - MONGODB_URI: your mongodb uri
+  - MONGODB_NAME: your mongodb name
+- Run `yarn dev`

 ## Next Steps

-- Add Typeorm ORM to the project with MongoDB (or maybe mongoose and lets forget typeORM?)
+- [ ] Add Typeorm ORM to the project with MongoDB (or maybe mongoose and lets forget typeORM?)
-- Implement Subscriptions (handling charging customers etc...)
+- [x] Implement Subscriptions (handling charging customers etc...)
-- open to suggestions/more ideas!
+- [ ] open to suggestions/more ideas!

 ## Bugs ?